janrainjer/object-oriented-programming-project/README.md

 # Object Oriented Programming - Project
 Object Oriented Programming Project (01076106), Computer Engineering 60 at KMITL.

-- This repository is a collection of the design and implementation of software in **Java** using **object-oriented** **programming** **techniques** that include objects, class, polymorphism, exception handling, inheritance, and interfaces.
-Additional programming topics include graphical user interfaces and UML modeling of small systems.
+- This repository is an object-oriented programming project for the implementation of software in Java using **JavaFX** **library** It will help develop the code to have a stable structure.

 ## Project Directory
 - [Source code](src)